IDAHO'S PREFERRED FIRE DAMAGE RESTORATION SPECIALISTS

 OUR FIRE DAMAGE RESTORATION PROCESS

-- We can immediately dispatch a professional contractor to survey the damage and look for issues that need to be addressed to make the building safe to reenter.
+- We can immediately dispatch a professional contractor trained in fire damage restoration to survey the damage and look for issues that need to be addressed to make the building safe to reenter.

 - Our emergency supply trailer has everything we need to secure your home, protect your property and prevent further damage.

-- The team is certified in fire, smoke, and water damage restoration.
+- The restoration team is certified in fire, smoke, and water damage restoration.

-- We immediately make temporary repairs to mitigate the damage, secure your property and prevent further damage.
+- We immediately make temporary repairs to mitigate the fire & smoke damage, secure your property and prevent further damage.
 We can then assess the situation and prepare for long-term repairs.

 - The team has expertise in roofing and siding repair, interior restoration and cleaning and restoration of your belongings.